Xilinx/Vitis_Libraries/solver/docs/src/user_guide/L2/benchmark.rst

 - **DATA_MEMORY**: Total data memory in bytes used by the design.
 - **PROGRAM_MEMORY**: Program memory in bytes used by each kernel.

-The AIE_VARIANT parameter refers to the type of AI Engine that is used for each particular case in the benchmark results, this may be AIE, AIE-ML or AIE-MLv2.
+The ``AIE_VARIANT`` parameter indicates the AI Engine type used for each case in the benchmark results: AIE, AIE-ML, or AIE-MLv2.

-The PROGRAM_MEMORY metrics are harvested for each kernel the design consists of.
-For example, a QR decomposition (QRD) configured to be implemented on two tiles (CASC_LEN=2) will have two sets of figures displayed in the following table (space delimited).
+The ``PROGRAM_MEMORY`` metric is collected for each kernel in the design.
+For example, a QR decomposition (QRD) configured to run on two tiles (``CASC_LEN=2``) will have two sets of figures displayed in the following table (space-delimited).

 Latency and Throughput
 ======================